 Yoshino Sushi Honten is located in an older building (I'm guessing late 1960s?) in a nondescript part of Nihonbashi.
 The vibe inside the restaurant is distinctively middle class - it is not a fancy Ginza sushiya but rather a neighborhood sort of joint.
 I was the only non-Japanese customer, and everyone inside seemed to be grabbing a quick lunch before heading back to work.
 At lunch, this is not a place where you linger - a visit won't last more than 20 minutes or so.

 Since I was already pretty full, I opted for the smallest (and cheapest) nigiri set: 8 pieces of nigiri + one hosomaki for a very affordable ¥2,200.
 The nigiri arrived pretty quickly, served on a wooden geta.
 Now, I typically don't like being served all nigiri pieces at once, but here I was fully expecting it, having ordered the cheapest nigiri set instead of omakase.
 The rice was served at body temperature, and was still at a good temperature by the end of the meal.
 And the sushi was delicious.
-The pieces were very large (definitely bigger than usual, and typical of the more "old school" Edo places) and the rice was well seasoned with akazu, a little sour, and with good balance.
+The pieces were very large (definitely bigger than usual, and typical of the more "old school" Edo places) and the rice was well seasoned with akazu, a little sour, and quite a bit salty, yet very tasty.

 The eight pieces consisted of karei, toro, akami, hirame, ikura, kuruma ebi, tamago, and anago.
 I found the quality of the neta to be surprisingly high, considering the very low price.
 My favorites were the karei, toro, the juicy kuruma ebi, and the anago, which was brushed with a delicious tsume.